rildikondi/reactive-spring-boot/README.md

 # reactive-spring-boot
-Server for stock data written in Kotlin with SpringBoot framework
+Server for stock data written in Kotlin with SpringBoot framework.